hturner/pkg-dev-ctv/proposal.md

 results.
 - `r bioc("BiocCheck")` guides maintainers through Bioconductor best practices.

-See the [Continuous Integration](#Continuous-Integration) section for information on running package checks automatically.
+See the [CI/CD](#ci-cd) section for information on running package checks automatically.

 Package authors may supplement the standard package check with additional checks of code or text quality, using tools in the following sub-sections.